-There are times when my mind is not focused.
-Simply standing up and walking to a different room for a minute, will clear my mind and get me back on track.
+Simply standing up and walking to a different room for a minute will clear my mind and get me back on track.

 Standing up every half an hour will also do wonders for your back.
 Just take a second to get out of the chair and stretch.

-If you want to be more productive marketing art online, you will need to be focused.
+You will need to be focused to be more productive in marketing art online.
 A few minutes to clear your mind will be well worth it in the long run.

-This is a free app for Android and iOS that helps you to keep your schedule on track with to-do lists and reminders.
+This free app for Android and iOS helps you keep your schedule on track with to-do lists and reminders.

-This app is 4.99 for iOS that allows you to record your messages and makes note-taking a breeze with its built-in transcription features.
+This app is 4.99 for iOS which allows you to record your messages and makes note-taking a breeze with its built-in transcription features.

 MyScript is a free app for iOS that allows you to take handwritten note.
-If you are faster at writing than typing, this app might be perfect for you.
+This app might be perfect for you if you are faster at writing than typing.

 Outlook is a free app for Android and iOS that brings your emails, attachments, calendars, and contacts into one place.
 If you have multiple email accounts, this app will make it easy for you to keep on track with your important emails.